Columbia University Libraries - Accessing the Collections in Ordinary and Extraordinary Times

 -Department of Anthropology students in their 3rd or 4th years

--Students will be engaged in field research for a minimum of one academic year
+-Students who will be engaged in field research for a minimum of one academic year

 The grant application must include general information about the project, an abstract of proposed research, answers to five project description questions, a detailed budget, a bibliography, and the student's CV.
 Applications will be reviewed and awardees determined by the Graduate Committee of the Department of Anthropology.
 Typically, applications should be emailed to Marilyn Astwood with Jeanne Roche in CC by April 15th.
-In 2021, the deadline has been delayed until late April.
-Please contact Professor Catherine Fennell, DGS, for additional information about due dates.
+Please contact Professor Catherine Fennell, Director of Graduate Studies, for additional information about due dates.

 In addition to monies that are provided by GSAS as part of the doctoral student funding package, the Department offers supplemental funds to doctoral students for summer activities.
-These may include preliminary field research, travel to archives or other relevant resources, language study and technical training as relevant to a student's research agenda.
-To apply for these funds, students must submit an application in the Spring semester (dates will be communicated by the Director of Graduate Studies and/or the Departmental Administrator), that include a brief description of the proposed activities, a budget, and other information on status in the department as necessary.
+These may include preliminary field research, travel to archives or locations of other relevant resources, language study, and technical training relevant to a student's research agenda.
+To apply for these funds, students must submit an application in the Spring semester (dates will be communicated by the Director of Graduate Studies and/or the Departmental Administrator) that includes a brief description of the proposed activities, a budget, and other information on status in the department as necessary.

-Amounts are subject to change on an annual basis, depending on funds availability.
+Amounts are subject to change on an annual basis, depending on availability of funds.
 Eligible students should contact the DGS if they have any questions.
 Forms for this application may be obtained from the 'Forms and Documents' section of the 'Graduate Student Life' webpage, or click HERE.